|

 remember watching him on reruns and trying to follow the step by step

-Besides Jon Gnagy, I had the good
+Besides learning from Jon Gnagy, I had the good

-completed sculptures standing in the middle of the studio that he was
+some half completed, standing in the middle of the studio that he was

 but with no noise.
 He was a very tall

-brought a drawing pad with you?"
-"Let me
+brought a drawing pad with you?
+Let me

 exclaimed. ( I adored trees.... no, I was obsessed with them).
-Well, the long and the short of it is this...he gave me
+I

-that I would return the
+that someday I would return the

-drawing and painting that began during that time.
+magic propelled me.
 It was from then on, that a drawing pad and

 draw everything, even making attempts (many times they were just